dfranx/PluginGodotShaders/README.md

 4. Open the .sln and build the project!

 ## How to use
+This plugin requires SHADERed v1.3 minimum.

 Copy the .dll/.so file to plugins/GodotShaders in your SHADERed installation directory

 ## TODO
 - light shaders
 - shader\_type spatial
 - particle shaders
+- more nodes